Zane Floyd: Arrest

 Floyd left through the supermarket's north doors to meet the Las Vegas Metropolitan Police Department, who had been called by an employee who had been upstairs and believed there was a robbery in progress.
 Without exchanging any gunfire, Floyd ran back into the supermarket and left through the west doors, hoping to avoid the police outside.
 When he noticed officers surrounding the complex, Floyd threatened to kill himself, pointing the shotgun to his head.
 After an eight-minute standoff, police convinced him to surrender.
 They immediately arrested him on charges of murder.

-When questioned by police, Floyd confessed to the killings and said he committed the murders because he had always wanted to know what it was like to kill someone.
+When questioned by police, Floyd confessed to the killings and said he committed the murders since he had always wanted to know what it was like to kill someone, stating: "I've always just wanted to know, call me crazy, psychotic, whatever, I've just always wanted to know what it's like to shoot someone ... ever since I was a little kid, I've always, you know, every since I saw my first, my first war movies, I've always just wanted to go to war and kill people,".

 Trial

-Jurors at Floyd’s trial heard his confession and watched the video from store surveillance cameras.
+Jurors at Floyd's trial heard his confession and watched the video from store surveillance cameras.
 Floyd did not testify at the three-day trial, where Emenegger testified against him.
 On July 13, 2000, after deliberating for little more than two hours, the jury convicted him of four counts of first degree murder with use of a deadly weapon, four counts of sexual assault with use of a deadly weapon, and single counts of burglary while in possession of a firearm, attempted murder with use of a deadly weapon, and first-degree kidnapping with use of a deadly weapon.

 The jury rendered a sentence of death for each count of murder, finding that the aggravating circumstances outweighed any mitigating circumstances.
 For the other seven offenses, the district court imposed the maximum terms in prison, to be served consecutively.
 The court also ordered restitution totaling more than 180,000 dollars.